Monday, February 29, 2016

 -- Victor Hugo, cited in the Memoirs of Madame de Tourzel, note 3, p.
 199.

 • Drouet has the church bell toll.
-Other churches take up the call.
 "The bells in the village churches took up the call.
-The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, met; a great storm was forming; a mass of armed men, full of agitation, of trouble."
+The whole shadowy countryside was in commotion; from the steeple one could see lights that sought each other, came together; a great storm was forming; a mass of armed men, full of agitation, of trouble."

 -- Michelet, p.166

-• In the morning the king tries to delay the departure, hoping that the royalist troops on the border 25 miles away will free him.
-The commander fears the turmoil of the countryside and can be sure only of German mercenaries.
-They arrive in Varennes 20 minutes after the king has left, and see the cloud of dust left by the crowd.
+• Louis tries to delay the departure, hoping that the royalist troops on the border 25 miles away will free him.
+The commander fears the turmoil of the countryside and can be sure only of the German mercenaries.
+They arrive in Varennes after the king has gone, and see the cloud of dust left by the crowd.

 "Barricades on the route.
 They find a ford, pass it.
 Then it's a canal.
 They try to pass it. [...]
-The Germans start saying that their horses are exhausted.
+The Germans say that their horses are exhausted.
 [They hear that] the Verdun garrison is coming after them in full force."

 They leave.

 • The royals are forced to return to Paris.
-Local guards surround them and thousands of people relay each other to surround the coach, during a return that takes four days.
+Local guards surround them and thousands of people relay each other around the coach, for four days.

 • The royals spend a third night without sleep, swelter in the June heat and choke under the clouds of dust the crowds stir up.
-At every burg they are obliged to listen to the mayors' harangues lifted from Paris newspapers.
+At every burg they are obliged to hear the mayors' harangues lifted from Paris newspapers.

 • At Chalons, a town with little commercial production and so without radical workers, notables receive the royals ceremoniously.
 On the fourth night since leaving Paris, they sleep at last.

-The respite is short-lived: Crowds come from elsewhere stop a mass.
-A count arrives on horseback wearing the Cross of Saint Louis and to show the monarch that people remain loyal to him, cries "Long live the king!"
-He is massacred.
+• The respite is short-lived: Crowds from elsewhere stop a mass.
+A count arrives on horseback wearing the Cross of Saint Louis, cries "Long live the king!"and is massacred.
 His head and hat are brandished on pikes.

 • Three emissaries from the National Assembly arrive to preserve order.
-The coach can advance only step by step and as it approaches Paris, crowds are increasingly hostile.
+The coach can advance only step by step and as it approaches Paris, crowds are even more hostile.

 # # #

-The procession enters Paris by the wealthy west, circling the city to avoid the radicalized, underclass east:
+The procession enters town by the wealthy west, circling the city to avoid the radicalized, underclass east:

 Posters forbid demonstrations.Tens of thousands line the streets in silence to watch the king pass by...